 - 3 Tbs. fresh lime juice (or bottled)

-- 4 Tbs. coconut cream concentrate + 3 c. milk (or additional chicken broth for dairy-free) OR 2 cans coconut milk
+- 4 Tbs. coconut cream concentrate (use the code STEWARDSHIP for 10% off at that site!) + 3 c. milk (or additional chicken broth for dairy-free) OR 2 cans coconut milk

 - For best results, remove the frozen vegetables from the freezer to thaw a bit so that you can chop them up into smaller, bite-sized pieces.